-Research from various sources including the government, organizations, and scholars have acknowledged that gender discrimination is a systemic issue at the governmental, societal and organizational levels.
-Discussions have ensued in the form of reports, research, forums, papers, symposiums, documentaries, television shows, movies, plays and music about the causes and possible solutions relative to the lack of female representation in leadership within various entities.
+Research from various sources, including the government, organizations, and scholars, has acknowledged that gender discrimination is a systemic issue at the governmental, societal, and organizational levels.
+Discussions have ensued as reports, research, forums, papers, symposiums, documentaries, television shows, movies, plays and music about the causes and solutions relative to the lack of female representation in leadership within various entities.

 The truth of the matter is that we can talk until we are blue in the face.
 We can continue to figure out why things are the way they are.
 I get it — that’s the logical process to find a solution.
 But enough already.
 It’s time to address the elephant in the room and grab the bull by the horns.